Kristin Klabunde

 Kristin Danielle Klabunde (born September 12, 1991, in New Jersey) is an American actress and singer.
-She is mostly known as the singing voice of Tasha on the Nickelodeon animated preschool series The Backyardigans.
-She has had guest roles on television such as Saturday Night Live, As the World Turns, and Gilmore Girls.
+She is the singing voice of Tasha on the Nickelodeon animated preschool series The Backyardigans.
+She has had guest roles on television including Saturday Night Live, As the World Turns, and Gilmore Girls.

 Career on Broadway

-On Broadway, she has played Molly and Annie in Annie, and Young Cosette and Young Éponine in Les Misérables.
-Off-Broadway, she has played Mary in The Secret Garden, Pearl in The Scarlet Letter, and Sarah Crew in A Little Princess.
+On Broadway, she played Molly and Annie in Annie, and Young Cosette and Young Éponine in Les Misérables.
+Off-Broadway, she played Mary in The Secret Garden, Pearl in The Scarlet Letter, and Sarah Crew in A Little Princess.

 Personal life

-Klabunde volunteers at many charity events such as Kids with a Cause, Kids Helping Kids Charity, Children's Hope International Coalition, and Make a Wish Foundation.
-She currently lives in North Hollywood, California.
+Klabunde volunteers at charity events including Kids with a Cause, Kids Helping Kids Charity, Children's Hope International Coalition, and Make a Wish Foundation.
+She lives in North Hollywood, California.